fu9ar/sql-ecology/02-sql-aggregation.md

 > ### Challenge
 >
->   Write a query that returns the number of each species caught in each year sorted from most often caught species to the least occurring ones within each year starting from the most recent records.
+>   Write a query that returns an ordered list of the CHSI_State_Abbr, County,
+> and Population, ordered by the states with the highest average poverty